-This Quickbooks guide video from BuildYourNumbers.com provides a virtual ‘basket-full’ of insider tips!
+This video from BuildYourNumbers.com provides a virtual ‘basket-full’ of insider tips for QuickBooks users!
 These basic through advanced insights will make you a smarter and faster QuickBooks user in no time!

 This workshop has been thoughtfully prepared and recorded – and you can access it immediately.
 Upon purchase, you’ll receive a link to download a pdf document that gives you immediate access to both the online recording and handouts. ….

 Preview of the “Smarter, Better, Faster in QuickBooks” Video

 Watch this preview to see if this video on using QuickBooks more effectively is for you!

 After the video starts, click the ‘box’ icon at the bottom right-hand corner of the video (to the right of the speaker icon).